Andrew station: History

 After political requests and lobbying efforts by the local community, the station underwent extensive renovation from 1990 to 1993 with a new bus shed and underground connections, including a crossover mezzanine between the Red Line platforms.
 Work began in September 1990; the station was closed nights and some weekends until March 1991 during the heaviest work.
 Construction on the busway finished in January 1994.
 The rebuilt station incorporates elevators to the platforms to provide full handicapped accessibility.

 The station includes the Andrew Station Time Capsule, a public art installation by Ross Miller, consisting of 14 stainless steel boxes suspended over the tracks, which contain items collected from riders during station renovation in 1993.
 The boxes are to be opened in 2068, 75 years after their installation.
 The restored original wood frame toll taker's booth from the 1920s is installed as a permanent display in the inbound-outbound crossover lobby.

 Replacement of the three elevators was completed on October 18, 2019.

-Bus connections

-Andrew is a transfer point for several MBTA bus routes running to South Boston, Roxbury, and Dorchester: